Budget planning and advice

 - Follow the 20/10

-Your total debt should never be more than 20% of your annual income (after tax).
+Ideally, your debt should never be more than 20% of your annual income (after tax).
 For example, if your annual net income is $15,600 your maximum safe debt load is $3,120.
 Your monthly debt payments should never be more than 10% of your monthly net income.
-So if your income is $1,300 a month your monthly loan payments shouldn’t be over $130
+So if your income is $1,300 a month your monthly loan payments shouldn’t be over $130.

-- Try to set aside 5% of your net income for savings
+- Try to set aside 5% of your net income (amount you earn after tax) for savings

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.